 NATIONAL PARK KBAL SPEAN(HEAD OF BRIGDE)

-Dear value travelers, My name is SHUT SOEUN I am an English Siem Reap Angkor Taxi Driver Daily around the ancient temples.
+Dear value travelers, My name is SOEUN SHUT I am an English speaking Tuktuk driver and Private Tour organzor in Siem Reap Angkor Wat Cambodia.

 The site consist of a series of stone carving in sandstones formation carved in the river bed and banks.It is commonly known as the "Valley of a 1000 Lingas "or "The river of a Thousand Lingas"The motifs for stone carving are mainly myraids of lingas (phallic symbol of Hindu god Shiva) depicted as neatly arranged bumps that cover the surface of a sandstone bed rock,and lingams-yoni designs.There are also various Hindu mythological motifs,including depictions of the gods Shiva,Vishno,Brahma,Lakshmi,Rama,and Hanuman, as well animals(cows and frogs).